FinnTheFoxxo/finnalyze.org/src/content/blog/the-evil-bay.md

 Despite all of this, the GITMO facility still remains operational, and while there have been attempts by several administrations to close the facility, none have had any noteworthy success.
 Overall, the CIA's actions taken during the war on terror are unacceptable, and measures should be employed in the future to ensure rights for future detainees.
 The act of torture has no place alongside the art of intelligence, and the act of torture should be outlawed entirely.

 # References
-[1] Watson Institute for International and Public Affairs, “Human and Budgetary Costs to Date of the U.S. War in Afghanistan, 2001-2022,” _The Costs of War_, Aug.
+<span id="ref-1">[1]</span> Watson Institute for International and Public Affairs, “Human and Budgetary Costs to Date of the U.S. War in Afghanistan, 2001-2022,” _The Costs of War_, Aug.
 2021. https://watson.brown.edu/costsofwar/figures/2021/human-and-budgetary-costs-date-us-war-afghanistan-2001-2022

 [2] The New York Times, “The Guantánamo Docket,” _The New York Times_, Jun.
 08, 2021.
 Available: https://www.nytimes.com/interactive/2021/us/guantanamo-bay-detainees.html

 [3] The White House, “President Issues Military Order,” _georgewbush-whitehouse.archives.gov_, Nov.
 13, 2001. https://georgewbush-whitehouse.archives.gov/news/releases/2001/11/20011113-27.html

 [4] National Archives, “Platt Amendment (1903),” _National Archives_, Feb.
 08, 2022. https://www.archives.gov/milestone-documents/platt-amendment

 [5] National Security Archive, “Senate Intelligence Committee Study of the CIA’s Detention and Interrogation Program,” _nsarchive.gwu.edu_, Dec.
 09, 2014. https://nsarchive2.gwu.edu/torture_archive/docs/Findings%20and%20Conclusions.pdf

 [6] Central Intelligence Agency, “Review of Interrogation Program,” _cia.gov_, Apr.
 20, 2021. https://www.cia.gov/readingroom/docs/REVIEW%20OF%20INTERROGATION%20P[15908385].pdf

 ---